Permanent mold casting: Slush

 Slush casting is a variant of permanent molding casting to create a hollow casting or hollow cast.
 In the process the material is poured into the mold and allowed to cool until a shell of material forms in the mold.
 The remaining liquid is then poured out to leave a hollow shell.
 The resulting casting has good surface detail but the wall thickness can vary.
 The process is usually used to cast ornamental products, such as candlesticks, lamp bases, and statuary, from low-melting-point materials.
 A similar technique is used to make hollow chocolate figures for Easter and Christmas.

 The method was developed by William Britain in 1893 for the production of lead toy soldiers.
 It uses less material than solid casting, and results in a lighter and less expensive product.
-Hollow cast figures generally have a small hole where the excess liquid was poured out.
+Hollow cast figures generally have a small hole where the excess liquid is poured out.

-Similarly, a process called slush molding is used in automotive dashboard manufacture, for soft-panel interiors with artificial leather, where a free-flowing (which behave like a liquid) powder plastic compound, either PVC or TPU, is poured into a hot, hollow mold and a viscous skin forms.
+Similarly, a process called slush molding is used in automotive dashboard manufacture, for soft-panel interiors with artificial leather, where a free-flowing (behaves like a liquid) powder plastic compound, either PVC or TPU, is poured into a hot, hollow mold and a viscous skin forms.
 Excess slush is then drained off, the mold is cooled, and the molded product is stripped out.